-The time is now – Let’s make it happen
+The time is now – let’s make it happen

 Mindful that 60% of the population will be under the age of 30 in a few years, she rightly focuses on youth and the need to systematically reform all our systems to effectively address the aspirations of our youth and country.
 She recognizes the need for meaningful quality and comprehensive education that responds to the future we can actualize.
 Her priorities, aligned with those of the NDC, include:

-- Leveraging vocational and technical training to equip many into meaningful and fulfilling work
+o Leveraging vocational and technical training to equip many into meaningful and fulfilling work.

-- Providing opportunities that transcend political patronage, “connection” and the practice of whom-you know
+o Providing opportunities that transcend political patronage, “connection” and the practice of whom-you know,

-- A shift to equal and fair opportunities based on merit – an imperative for sustainable economic growth
+o A shift to equal and fair opportunities based on merit – an imperative for sustainable economic growth.

 In respect of all the young people, Naana says, “Clearing the hurdles in their path, giving them a hand up and not just a hand out; and offering them plans and not promises, these must be the immediate priorities of our national agenda”.